Maths Teaching Staff

 Key Stage 3

 In Years 7, 8 and 9 we teach many different topics.
 Some are recapping and extending learning in KS2, but the majority are new concepts, that form the bases of the GCSE course.
 We also spend time, working on functional skills and real life problems.
 This enables students to use and apply the work taught in lessons.
-We follow a three tier strategy of Pi, Theta and Delta which allows students to work at the best level for them with the correct challenge needed.
+We follow the core curriculum, and use support and depth lessons when appropriate.

 Key Stage 4

 Students will complete three exam papers at the end of Year 11.
 A non-calculator and two calculator papers.
 All papers last 1 hour 30 minutes and the content of the course can occur in any of the papers.
 Maths papers are split into two tiers Foundation: Grades 1-5 and Higher: Grades 4-9.
 Both papers contain the same questions at grades 4-5, these are the key crossover topics.

 Students continue to develop the skills and concepts learnt in KS3 and focus further on the using and applying of the topics taught.
 Problem solving is now a key part of the higher paper, students get the opportunity to solve deeper learning questions that cover more than one concept.

 The course is broken down in to five sections: